-Status of the Project: GMD #2 sampled the monitoring wells in the summer of 2021.
+Status of the Project: GMD #2 sampled the monitoring wells in the summer of 2022.
 This site is in monitoring status with the KCC, but other entities, including the city of Wichita, are actively attempting to remediate the contamination problem.
 The KWO has recently paid for a summary report on the possible remedial project within the Burrton Intensive Groundwater Use Area (IGUCA).
 In addition, there is considerable research within multiple consultants and agencies towards finding ways to remediate and track the plumes actively.

-In 2021 the A zone wells showed chloride decreases down the middle of the IGUCA with significant drops in chlorides in EB5A, EB3A, and P28.
-EB-2A and EB18A showed 40 and 90 mg/L increases respectfully.
-Overall there was a downward trend throughout the A zone during 2021.
-A zone drops are possibly due to heavy annual precipitation and the vertical movement of chlorides into the B zone.
-The B Zone showed similar drops in chlorides as the A zone throughout the middle of the IGUCA.
-With EB57B and P28A with the most significant decreases of -140 and -240 mg/L. There was an increase of chlorides along the east and west sides with EB1B, EB4B, EB14B, EB15B, and EB20B.
-The last three wells are along the Eastside and near the Wichita Well Field.
-EB4B has had multiple years of increases.
-The lower C zone had modest decreases in the southwestern part of the IGUCA and retreated from last year's increases.
-The other C Zone wells remain relatively stable.
+In 2022, the A zone wells showed chloride increases down the middle of the IGUCA with significant increases in chlorides in EB3A, EB11A, and P28.
+This is a reversal from last years decreases found in the middle of the site.
+P28 showed a 172 mg/L increase in 2022.
+Overall there was a downward trend throughout the northeastrem A zone during 2022.
+A zone drops were moderate with the highest being EB20A which dropped by 80 mg/L. The B Zone showed similar drops in chlorides as the A zone in the northeast of the IGUCA.
+With EB8B and EB9B with the most significant decreases of -170 and -340 mg/L respectfully.
+There was an increase of chlorides in P28A of 120 mg/L, which also showed an increase in the A zone this year.
+The lower C zone had modest decreases in the most wells of the IGUCA except a small increase of 10 mg/L in EB10C.
+The C Zone wells have remained stable for many years.